WinTweakers/WindowsToolbox/README.md

 To run WindowsToolbox, run "WindowsToolbox.cmd"

+## Support
+Join Our Discord For Support https://discord.gg/9FJceeKUr6

 ## Liability

 **All scripts are provided as-is and you use them at your own risk.**